Home of the Sewalot Site

 Why new toy sewing machines don't sell well today!

-Of course the biggest problem with toy sewing machines, especially the thin-tin and plastic ones is that they do not sew very well.
-Producing just a simple chainstitch.
-The machines were prone to damage and many a girl who wanted makeup, jewellery and clothes had a disappointing present.
-Old toy sewing machines today are collected by enthusiasts around the world much more for nostalgia and display rather than use.
+Of course the biggest problem with toy sewing machines, especially the thin-tin and plastic ones is that they do not sew very well unless you are really careful and most only produce a simple chain stitch.
+The machines were prone to damage and many a child who wanted to make clothes had a disappointing present.

 The Little Betty Royale sewing machine.